 ART, MUSIC & ENTERTAINMENT

-- Toledo local, Andrew Martin Magician, hosts weekday magic shows at 10AM on Facebook live.
+- LOCAL: Toledo local, Andrew Martin Magician, hosts magic shows on Facebook live!
+Follow him to keep updated on upcoming shows.

 - Travel through time by viewing artwork and listening to experts with this interactive tour at the British Museum of the World.